A Great, Free OS X Text Editor? Look No Further than TextWrangler

 In addition to having TextWrangler search the current open page or the entire website, I can also have it search only the results of an earlier search (as with the TextSoap example) or only the files I currently have open.
 Very useful!

-TextWrangler works with Services, and the Tidy to XHTML service lets me take the not-quite-standards-compliant code Claris Home Page produces and the much more compliant HTML code KompoZer produces and convert them to XHTML in a flash.
+TextWrangler works with Services, and the Tidy to XHTML service lets me take the not-quite-standards-compliant code that Claris Home Page produces and the much more compliant HTML code that KompoZer produces and convert them to XHTML in a flash.

-that it's free means anyone running OS X who needs a text
+In short, TextWrangler is an invaluable program, and the fact that it’s free means anyone running OS X who needs a text editor should have a copy.

 Manufacturers and distributors: Interested in having your product reviewed?
 Please read our review policy.